Harvey Weinstein Pleads Not Guilty to Rape and Criminal Sexual Act Charges in Court

 "We asked the District Attorney for more time so that Mr Weinstein's attorneys could gather the material needed to properly prepare him for his grand jury testimony but that request was denied," the statement continued.
 "We remind everyone that an Indictment is merely a formal accusation.
 Mr Weinstein intends to enter a plea of Not Guilty and vigorously defend against these unsupported allegations that he strongly denies.
 We will soon formally move to dismiss the indictment and if this case actually proceeds to trial, we expect Mr. Weinstein to be acquitted."

-While this is the first criminal case to be brought against Weinstein as more than 80 women have come forward with a range of accusations in the past year, a class action lawsuit was also recently filed against the producer, including three women who accused him of sexual assault and harassment.
+While this is the first criminal case to be brought against Weinstein after more than 80 women have come forward with a range of sexual misconduct allegations against him in the past year, a class action lawsuit was also recently filed against the producer, including three women who accused him of sexual assault and harassment.

 Weinstein has denied all allegations of nonconsensual sex.